tdilauro/Simplified-wiki/BearerTokenPropagation.md

 You're a publisher or distributor.
-You have some books you've licensed to one or more library.
+You have some books you've licensed to one or more libraries.
+You want to [get these books into SimplyE](GettingYourBooksIntoSimplyE).

 You want to host the books yourself, but make them available to patrons of that library on demand.
 You don't want to have to integrate with the library's ILS to check their patron credentials; you trust the library to determine who should have access